X5GON/lamdashboard/README.md

 ### Installation

 Hacking: it is advised to install vuejs devtools extensions to facilitate debugging.
+To avoid local file access restrictions (that vary depending on the browser), it is advised to use a local webserver like [devd](https://github.com/cortesi/devd) or <pre>python3 -m http.server</pre> to serve the local directory, and access it with the http protocol.

 ### Debugging